Palestinian medics say Israeli airstrike kills 22 in Gaza's Rafah as displaced people are hit

-The strike came two days after the International Court of Justice ordered Israel to end its military offensive in Rafah, where more than half of Gaza's population had sought shelter before Israel's recent incursion.
+The strike came two days after the International Court of Justice ordered Israel to end its military offensive in Rafah, where more than half of Gaza's population had sought shelter before Israel's incursion earlier this month.
 Tens of thousands of people remain in the area while many others have fled.

-Footage from the scene showed heavy destruction and flames.
-There were no immediate details on the target.
-The Israeli army said it was unaware of anything occurring in the area.
+Footage from the scene showed heavy destruction.
+Israel’s army in a statement confirmed the strike and said it hit a Hamas installation where senior Hamas members were located.
+It said it was aware of reports that civilians were harmed and is investigating.
 Defense Minister Yoav Gallant was in Rafah on Sunday and was briefed on the “deepening of operations” there, his office said.

 A spokesperson with the Palestinian Red Crescent Society said the death toll was likely to rise as search and rescue efforts continued in Rafah’s Tal al-Sultan neighborhood about two kilometers (1.2 miles) northwest of the city center.

 The society asserted that the location had been designated by Israel as a “humanitarian area.”
-The neighborhood is part of areas that Israel’s military ordered evacuated earlier this month.
+The society asserted that the location had been designated by Israel as a “humanitarian area.”
+The neighborhood is not included in areas that Israel’s military ordered evacuated earlier this month.

 The airstrike was reported hours after Hamas fired a barrage of rockets from Gaza that set off air raid sirens as far away as Tel Aviv for the first time in months in a show of resilience more than seven months into Israel's massive air, sea and ground offensive.

-Note: This story has been corrected to say the Tal al-Sultan neighborhood is not included in areas that Israel’s military ordered evacuated earlier this month.